Ly2017To/Self_Driving_Car/Behavioral_Cloning/README.md

-This is the solution of project Behavior Cloning
+This is my solution of project Behavior Cloning

+The project repository is here:

 https://github.com/udacity/CarND-Behavioral-Cloning-P3